 You don’t need to tell prospects they’re doing something wrong or be combative – bring in your knowledge of end users, other clients and stakeholder groups to help them move forward.

 Many BDRs will know the ins and outs of their product and features, and focus on those when they’re talking to customers.
-Decent sales reps will talk more about the benefits of using those features.
+Decent business development reps will talk more about the benefits of using those features.

 However, the challenge with just talking about benefits is that it doesn’t tap into the core reason they’re buying – to drive outcomes.